Monmouth, Illinois, minor league baseball history: History

-The Monmouth Browns captured the 1909 Illinois-Missouri League Championship.
-Managed by Jack Corbett, the Monmouth Browns placed 1st in the Illinois-Missouri League with a 77–50 record in the six–team league.
-The Browns finished 1.0 game ahead of the 2nd place Beardstown Infants as the league had no playoffs following the regular seasons.
+The Monmouth Browns captured the 1909 Illinois-Missouri League Championship with Gus Williams, an outfielder, as a batting league leader (with Williams being among the league batting leaders again in 1910 also playing for Monmouth).
+Managed by Jack Corbett, the Monmouth Browns placed first in the Illinois-Missouri League with a 77–50 record in the six–team league.
+The Browns finished 1.0 game ahead of the second place Beardstown Infants as the league had no playoffs following the regular seasons.
 Monmouth drew 23,000 for the season, 362 per game.
 On September 19, 1909, Browns pitcher Notley Jones threw a no–hitter in a 2–0 victory over the Galesburg Boosters.

-In 1910, the Monmouth Browns Monmouth left the Illinois–Missouri League after winning the championship and joined the eight–team Central Association.
-Monmouth finished with a record of 62–72, placing 6th in 1910.
+In 1910, the Monmouth Browns left the Illinois–Missouri League after winning the championship to become members of the eight–team Class D level Central Association.
+Monmouth finished with a record of 62–72, placing sixth in 1910.
 Monmouth played alongside the Burlington Pathfinders (56–81), Galesburg Pavers (69–67), Hannibal Cannibals (77–60), Keokuk Indians (67–70), Kewanee Boilermakers (49–91), Ottumwa Packers (80–57) and Quincy Vets (88–50) in league play.
-Monmouth was managed by Lew Drill in 1910 and finished 24.0 games behind the 1st place Quincy Vets in the final standings.
+Monmouth was managed by Lew Drill in 1910 and finished 24.0 games behind the first place Quincy Vets in the final standings.
 Season attendance for the Monmouth Browns was 25,000.

-Monmouth finished with a 59–69 record to place 6th in the 1911 Central Association.
+Monmouth placed sixth and finished with a 59–69 record in the 1911 Central Association.
 The Browns were managed by Claude Stark and finished 28.0 games behind the Ottumwa Speedboys.

-In 1912, the Monmouth Browns finished with a 71–55 record, placing 4th under managers Bert Hough, Jack Corbett and R.L.
+In 1912, the Monmouth Browns finished with a 71–55 record, placing fourth under managers Bert Hough, Jack Corbett and R.L.
 Noven.
-Finishing 6.5 games behind the 1st place Ottumwa Speedboys in the Central Association standings, Monmouth drew 18,000 fans in 1912, an average of 286 per game.
+Finishing 6.5 games behind the first place Ottumwa Speedboys in the Central Association standings.
+Monmouth drew 18,000 fans in 1912, an average of 286 per game.

-In their final season, the 1913 Monmouth Browns placed 3rd in the eight–team Central Association final standings.
+In their final season, the 1913 Monmouth Browns placed third in the eight–team Central Association final standings.
 Monmouth ended the season with a 64–62 record, playing under manager Bert Hough.
-The Browns finished 8.0 games behind the 1st place Ottumwa Packers.
+The Browns finished 8.0 games behind the first place Ottumwa Packers.
 The Monmouth franchise permanently folded after the 1913 season.